 While derivatives are used for trading purposes, they are not used to gear (leverage) a portfolio.
-Gearing a portfolio would occur if the level of exposure to the market exceeds the underlying value of the Plan.
+Gearing a portfolio would occur if the level of exposure to the market exceeds the underlying value of the investments of the Plan.

 (i) Futures